Home Alone: What to Know About Your Dog’s Separation Anxiety

 What can I do to relieve anxiety (mine and my dogs)?

 Separation anxiety is tough — for both of you.
 Your dog is upset, and you’re upset that your dog is upset.
 It’s all...very upsetting.
 Luckily, there are a few steps you can take to try to get your pup more comfortable with being left alone.

 Establish a routine

 Dogs are big fans of routines.
 They help them understand what you expect of them and what they can expect from their day.
-But chances are, routines have been a little loose during the pandemic.
-It’s time to run a tighter ship.
 Set a morning schedule for activities such as feeding, potty breaks, and playtime or walks.
 This allows your dog to predict when they’ll receive your attention and when they’re on their own.
 They still might not want you to leave the house, but at least they won’t be blindsided when they see you reach for the car keys.

 Make sure your dog has a safe and comfortable space

 Everyone loves a cozy nap spot, and dogs are no exception.
 Create a comfortable, safe place where your dog can chill.
 Maybe it’s a crate.
 Maybe it’s a back room of the house.
 Or — let’s be honest — it might be smack dab in the middle of your bed.

 Start training your dog to go to this happy place whenever it’s time to settle down.
 You can even turn on some music or leave a piece of clothing with your scent on it to help your dog feel at ease.
 The goal is for your dog to create a positive association with this spot and get used to being there by themselves, even when you’re in the house.
 Then when you start to leave, they know they have a place they can go to feel safe and relaxed.
 One word of caution: Some dogs who experience severe separation anxiety can panic and attempt to break free from crates — and hurt themselves in the process.
 So be sure your dog is comfortable being confined before leaving them alone in a crate.